 I’ve been appointed to the College Art Association’s Committee on Diversity Practices.
 I will be serving on the committee for 3 years (2014-2017), and I will specifically represent the interests of disability arts.

-LOUD silence, Grand Central Art Center, California State University Fullerton, Santa Ana, CA, September 6 – December 6, 2014
+LOUD silence, Grand Central Art Center, California State University Fullerton, Santa Ana, CA, September 6 – December 6, 2014.
+Opening reception Saturday September 6, 7-10pm, with artist talk by Alison O’Daniel from 6-7pm, accompanied by ASL interpreter.

 “New Curatorial Models for Disability in Exhibitions,” Unseeing Disability and Art panel chaired by Geoffrey Shea, Universities Art Association of Canada (UAAC), Ontario College of Art & Design, Toronto, Canada, October 23-26, 2014